CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 ### Inactivity
 If you don't train for a while, you will be considered to be inactive and will start to regress in `Fitness Levels`.
-You will lose `1.2%` of your `Training` and `80%` of what you would have added to `Gains` per day of being fully inactive.
+You will lose `0.5` a day of your `Training` (that's on top of your normal `0.3` decay) and `80%` of what you would have added to `Gains` per day of being fully inactive.
 See ==math page== if you want more details.

 Unlike SPP, inactivity here isn't a *do or do not* thing.
 That is, your inactivity counter won't get automatically reset to `0` once you have any kind of physical activity.
 *[PI]: Pumping Iron
 *[SPP]: Sandow Plus Plus

-Just like ==training== different types of activity will have different type of contribution to consider you physically active.
+Just like ==training==, different types of activity will have different type of contribution to consider you physically active.

 |Activity type|Contribution to being active|
 --|--